marcickler/fairchem/docs/core/common_tasks/lammps.md

 ```

 ## Multi-GPU parallelism
 Our LAMMPs integration is fully compatible out the box with our Multi-GPU inference API.
-The only change required is to pass it the ParallelMLIPPredictUnitRay [here](https://github.com/facebookresearch/fairchem/blob/main/src/fairchem/lammps/lammps_fc_config.yaml#L20) instead of the regular predict unit when initializing the lammps fairchem script.
+The only change required is to pass it the ParallelMLIPPredictUnit [here](https://github.com/facebookresearch/fairchem/blob/main/src/fairchem/lammps/lammps_fc_config.yaml#L20) instead of the regular predict unit when initializing the lammps fairchem script.
 No need to install anything new such as Kokkos or add communication code.

 For example:
 ```